jcpinto54/TerminalTron/docs/README.md

 ![ObserverPattern](Images/ObserverPattern.png)

-The implementation of the pattern in our code was done as follows: We added an interface [*Observer*] (../src/main/java/Observer/Observer.java) and an abstract class [*Observable*] (../src/main/java/Observer/Observable.java).
+The implementation of the pattern in our code was done as follows: We added an interface [*Observer*](../src/main/java/Observer/Observer.java) and an abstract class [*Observable*](../src/main/java/Observer/Observable.java).
 In the context of our problem, we made the *ArenaModel* class a class derived from *Observable* and the *ArenaView* class started to implement the *Observer* interface.
 In addition to this, we also had to add *ArenaView* to *observers* of *ArenaModel*.
 Thus, whenever we make a change to the objects belonging to the *ArenaModel* class, we notify the observers (in this case the only observer is *ArenaView*) and each one will adapt their data representation.
 In the context of our problem, *ArenaView* is notified whenever cars advance or cars change direction.

 #### Consequences
 Applying this standard helps the code comply with the *Open Closed* principle of the *SOLID* principles.
 This is because if we want to add a new observer of the *ArenaModel* class, it would be simple to do: we would just have to create a new class that would implement the *Observer* interface and that had some kind of configured view.
 We also needed to add an object of the new class to the observers of *ArenaModel*.
 Thus, to add new features to the program, in this case different graphical interfaces, we would not have to change code already made, but just add new code.